Characters of the Marvel Cinematic Universe: M–Z: Ivan Vanko / Whiplash

 Ivan Vanko (portrayed by Mickey Rourke), also known as Whiplash, is the son of Anton Vanko.
 Learning what he knew of his father of the original model of the arc reactor, he uses it to create electric whips to kill Tony Stark.
 After his failure to do so, he attracts business rival Justin Hammer, for the creation of a new suit for Hammer, although Vanko later betrays him using drones to attack Stark and then attempts to kill him with a new exoskeleton suit.
 He is defeated in battle with the combined forces of Stark and James Rhodes and subsequently killed by his exoskeleton suit self-destructing.

-As of 2025, the character has appeared in one project: the film Iron Man 2.
+As of 2026, the character has appeared in one project: the film Iron Man 2.

 Varra / Priscilla Davis

 Varra (portrayed by Charlayne Woodard) is one of the many Skrull refugees on Earth.
 She met and fell in love with Nick Fury, marrying him.
 She is also shown to have a history with Gravik.
 Varra posed as Priscilla Davis who had a heart defect and was buried at sea.
 Varra could not bring herself to carry out Gravik's orders to kill Fury.

-As of 2025, the character has appeared in one project: the Disney+ series Secret Invasion.
+As of 2026, the character has appeared in one project: the Disney+ series Secret Invasion.

 Seth Voelker / Sidewinder

 Seth Voelker (portrayed by Giancarlo Esposito), also known as Sidewinder, is the leader of the violent special ops team Serpent.

-As of 2025, the character has appeared in one project: the film Captain America: Brave New World.
+As of 2026, the character has appeared in one project, the film Captain America: Brave New World.

 Volstagg

 Volstagg (portrayed by Ray Stevenson) is a member of the Warriors Three, depicted as a warrior of Asgard who loves to eat.
 He is killed by Hela in 2017 when she invades Asgard after being freed from her imprisonment.

-As of 2025, the character has appeared in three projects: the films Thor, Thor: The Dark World, and Thor: Ragnarok.
+As of 2026, the character has appeared in three projects: the films Thor, Thor: The Dark World, and Thor: Ragnarok.
 An alternate universe variant of Volstagg (voiced by Fred Tatasciore) appeared in one project: the Disney+ animated series What If...?.

 Victor von Doom / Doctor Doom

 Victor von Doom (portrayed by Robert Downey Jr.), also known as Doctor Doom, is the despotic ruler of the Eastern European nation of Latveria.

-As of 2025, the character has appeared in one project: the film The Fantastic Four: First Steps (mid-credits cameo).
+As of 2026, the character has appeared in two projects: the 2025 film The Fantastic Four: First Steps and the 2026 extended edition of the 2019 film Avengers: Endgame Encore.
 He will return in the films Avengers: Doomsday and Avengers: Secret Wars.